nahuelsantos/cucumber/README.md

 * Test are pretty basic.
 The main purpose of them is to check that everything keeps working if any change is done and to include testing for the future.
 * This solution only works for English language.
 Although it could also work for other languages by adding the proper translations, it won't work with languages like French.
+* Since there are no requirements, input validation is basic, only avoiding users to type non digits numbers in the number field.
 * Styles are pretty basic.
 Some extra work could be done to make it look prettier.
+With more complex styles, a CSS preprocessor scripting language should be used (Sass or Less).
 * A better error handling in the client side is encouraged.
 Specially a better message if the user can fix it.

 #### Final Notes